Little Manila: Manhattan

 The Philippine Consulate of New York has a multipurpose role, aside from its governmental duties and functions, it also caters to many events of the Filipino American community and has a school called Paaralan sa Konsulado (School at the consulate), which teaches new-generation Filipino Americans about their culture and language.
 It is known just as the Philippine Center instead of the consulate.
 The Philippine Center's newly renovated large edifice is situated in Fifth Avenue in Manhattan and is open to the public on business days and closed on Philippine and American holidays.
 The building itself is considered as the largest foreign consulate on the strip of the avenue.

 New York City also hosts the annual Philippine Independence Day Parade along Madison Avenue on the first Sunday of June.
 It is also said to be one of the largest parades of any kind in the city and the largest Philippine celebration in the United States.
 This celebration is a combination of a parade and a street fair.
-Madison Avenue bursts on this day with Filipino culture, colors and people and is attended by many important political figures, entertainers, civic groups, etc. Former Mayor Rudy Giuliani and Senator Charles Schumer are devout attendees of this annual parade.
+Madison Avenue bursts on this day with Filipino culture, colors and people and is attended by many important political figures, entertainers, civic groups, etc. Former Mayor Rudy Giuliani and Senator Chuck Schumer are devout attendees of this annual parade.

 A Filipino restaurant to open in Manhattan is the Bayan Cafe around Midtown (2006).
 Grill 21 is a popular Filipino restaurant located on the East Side of Manhattan.

 In the East Village and Lower East Side, there was a significant Filipino migration in the late 1980s due to mass recruitment of Filipino medical professionals to area hospitals, notably New York Eye and Ear Infirmary, St. Vincent's Hospital, and Beth Israel Medical Center.
 Migration was spurred by the hospitals' offer of subsidized housing to employees, in the midst of ongoing rent strikes in the neighborhood.
 The burgeoning Little Manila centered on 1st Avenue and 14th Street, around which there were, at the peak, a number of grocer and video rental stores and Filipino restaurants within a few blocks of one another.
 Filipino American community relations were strengthened by local Roman Catholic churches in the East Village and Gramercy area.
 As rents increased, and properties were taken over by New York University, the number of Filipinos and Filipino businesses in East Village Little Manila waned.
 Elvie's Turo-Turo, the longest standing Filipino business in the area, closed in late 2009 after almost 20 years of operation.
 New Filipino business continue to sprout up.

 The Archdiocese of New York designated a chapel named after the first Filipino Saint Lorenzo Ruiz de Manila for the Filipino Apostolate.
 Officially designated as the "Church of Filipinos," or the Chapel of San Lorenzo Ruiz is the second in the United States and only the third in the world dedicated as such.